 California Labor Law Posting Requirements

-California has extensive state labor law poster requirements.
-Note that California agencies updated the requirements for several of these posters in December 2019 and January 2020.
+California employers must follow both federal and state labor law posting requirements.
+Below, we’ve summarized these requirements and offered a short explanation of the state-specific workplace posters, which are extensive.
+Note that California agencies updated the requirements for several of these posters in December 2021 and January 2022.

 - Federal Minimum Wage Poster*